DrishP98/leaflet-challenge/README.md

 ## Part 1:
 1.Get your dataset.
 * To do so, follow these steps: The USGS provides earthquake data in a number of different formats, updated every 5 minutes.
 Visit the USGS GeoJSON FeedLinks to an external site. page and choose a dataset to visualise.
 * When you click a dataset (such as "All Earthquakes from the Past 7 Days"), you will be given a JSON representation of that data.
 Use the URL of this JSON to pull in the data for the visualisation.
+For this challenge I have chosen "All earthquakes from the past 30 days".

 2. Import and visualise the data by doing the following:
 * Using Leaflet, create a map that plots all the earthquakes from your dataset based on their longitude and latitude.